Chrotesque/ci-portfolio-project-5/README.md

         - Inviting would ideally not feature a search but rather sending out the invite to a user name / email to maintain privacy, also a service with thousands or more users would make a search bothersome and sluggish/slow
     - Profiles
         - Profile display including changing ones avatar not implemented, as such I removed all displays of the avatar but left the component
+    - Welcome Screen
+        - A splash screen with a Call to Action would be appropriate for a new user, couldn't fit that in due to time constraints
+    - Infinite Scrolling
+        - While it was enabled at some point, I removed it and reactivated pagination and limited it to 1000 items per page, without the option to actually change pages
+        - Initially this shouldn't be a problem for most users, however it's a simple workaround the fact that I struggled to accomoate the code for a lack of pagination (and thus the API data structure was slightly different, causing troubles) and I was unable to make bootstrap work with infinite scrolling and opted in for a quick workaround to submit this project

 <br>